 Aparigraha (non possessiveness)

-Just as there are benefits to practicing yoga postures, there are also benefits to practicing these values of yoga.
+Just as there are benefits to practicing yoga postures, there are also benefits to practicing these values, the yamas of yoga.

 The codifier of yoga, Patanjali, describes the benefits of practicing these values in his Yoga Sutras, written almost two thousand years ago.
-And this is how Patanjali describes the benefits:
+And this is how Patanjali describes them:

 In the company of a yogi established in Ahimsa (non-violence), animosity vanishes.